Skip to main content

 Closing gaps in care and improving outcomes

-The expanded initiative completed its first full year in Texas in 2024 and launched midyear in Illinois and New Mexico.
+The expanded Maternal and Infant Health Initiative completed its second year in Texas in 2025 and its first full year in Illinois and New Mexico.